agilgur5/django-serializable-model/README.md

 - Likely works with Django 1.10-2.x, though not 100% sure that [`._meta.fields` usage works the same way in these](https://docs.djangoproject.com/en/2.0/ref/models/meta/#migrating-old-meta-api).
 - `2to3` shows that there is nothing to change, so should be compatible with Python 3.x
 - Likely works with Django 0.95-1.3 as well
+  - Pre 1.3 does not support the [`on_delete` argument](https://django.readthedocs.io/en/1.3.X/releases/1.3.html#configurable-delete-cascade) on relations.
+  This only affects the usage and examples below; the internals are unaffected.
   - Pre 0.95, the Manager API didn't exist, so some functionality may be limited in those versions, or it may just error on import
 - Have not confirmed if this works with earlier versions of Python.